DCP-Bench-Open: Evaluating LLMs for Constraint Modelling of Discrete Combinatorial Problems

-The primary contributions of this work are the following: \begin{itemize} \item A novel benchmark comprising 101 diverse combinatorial problem descriptions along with their runnable CP models, structured specifically for evaluating LLM-driven constraint modelling. \item Systematic evaluation of state-of-the-art LLMs across three commonly used constraint modelling frameworks, demonstrating the impact of framework interface levels on modelling accuracy, with Python-based frameworks achieving up to 65\% accuracy compared to a maximum of 50\% for the domain-specific language. \item Adaptation of prompt-based and inference-time compute methods for enhancing LLM-driven constraint modelling, reaching up to 70\% accuracy. \end{itemize}
+The primary contributions of this work are the following: \begin{itemize} \item A novel benchmark structured specifically for evaluating LLM-driven constraint modelling of discrete combinatorial multi-instance problems.
+The dataset consists of 164 diverse combinatorial problem descriptions along with their runnable constraint models, 23 of which contain more than one data instance. \item Systematic evaluation of state-of-the-art LLMs across three commonly used modelling frameworks, showing the impact of interface type on accuracy, with Python-based frameworks achieving up to 75\% accuracy compared to a maximum of 57.3\% for the domain-specific language in zero-shot settings. \item Adaptation of prompt-based and inference-time compute methods for enhancing LLM-driven constraint modelling, reaching up to 91\% accuracy. \end{itemize}